contagon/handbook/handbook/19-music.md

 Ward and stake music coordinators work with priesthood leaders to plan music for worship services.
 They select music that enhances the spirit of worship in the meetings.

-Hymns are used for all congregational singing in worship services.
-Hymns or other sacred musical selections may be used for prelude and postlude music, choir music, and solo or small group presentations.
+Hymns and worshipful children’s songs are used for all congregational singing in worship services.
+Hymns, children’s songs, or other sacred musical selections may be used for prelude and postlude music, choir music, and solo or small group presentations.
 All music in Church meetings should be presented in the spirit of worship of Heavenly Father and Jesus Christ, not as a performance to showcase musical talent.

 Musical selections should be consistent with the worshipful spirit of the hymns.
 They should teach the gospel with power and clarity.